Netanyahu tells Obama: No Israeli decision on Iran attack

 But there was no immediate sign that Obama's sharpened rhetoric against Tehran and his plea for Israeli restraint had caused Netanyahu to reconsider what Washington fears could be a rush to attack Iran's nuclear facilities.

-And the sources said Obama - who has publicly backed Israel's right to self-defense - made no such request to right-wing Israeli leader, with whom he has had a sometimes strained relationship.
+And the sources said Obama - who has publicly backed Israel's right to self-defence - made no such request to right-wing Israeli leader, with whom he has had a sometimes strained relationship.

 "The pressure (on Iran) is growing but time is growing short," Netanyahu was quoted as telling Obama during what was seen as the most consequential meeting of U.S. and Israeli leaders in years.